 PROGRESS TILL DATE

 • Designed new eco carry bags from newspapers to replace the non-degradable polythene carry bags below 20 microns.

 • Trained 100 women in urban slums on manufacturing the paper bags.

 • Organized supply chain mechanism.

 • Designed a model to provide livelihood to 6000 women in Bhopal slums.

 • Exploring financial support from business houses and administrative support from district administration to make this possible and replace non-degradable polythene with paper bags.

 • Model appreciated by all including Govt. functionaries, but waiting for a ban on non-recyclable Polythene by the District Administration to start implementation.

 • Trained 10 women in Saibaba Nagar slums on manufacturing Sanitary pads for women.

-• The Self-Employed Group is experimenting with various designs to see what works best and is affordable enough to cater to the huge demand in the slums.
+• The Self-Employed Group is experimenting with various designs to see what works best and is acceptable and marketable too.